 Our culture is uncomfortable with the normal sensations of natural childbirth, or anything that pushes us outside of our normal limits – our comfort zones.
 They hypnotically tell pregnant women, “Why make yourself suffer?
 Get the epidural.”

 Ladies, don’t listen to this nonsense.
 You and your body are fearfully and wonderfully made.
-You were MADE to give birth.
+A woman’s body was designed to give birth.
 You absolutely have the ability to give birth.
-You can do this!
+I believe in you!

 Fail to Learn Coping Mechanisms (Even If Planning for an Epidural)

 Another big mistake a first time mom makes before labor is to fail to learn coping mechanisms (pain coping practices) – especially those that plan for an epidural.

 Using pain medication in labor is not a “get out a jail free card” for birth.

 Even when planning for an epidural, women still have to cope with natural birth…

 - throughout triage

 - after the initial request for pain relief

 Even when the epidural is working most women still feel lots of pressure and discomfort.
 Some women even report an epidural working only on one side.
 Or not at all!
 If that’s the case, you will need to know how to cope through a “re-do” of an epidural (or it never working at all).